BayesianLogic/blog/example/ppaml-birdmigration/README.md

 ```
 time blog -e blog.engine.LiuWestFilter LocToInteger.blog bird_flow_probs.blog bird_features.blog bird_model.blog bird_obs.blog bird_queries.blog -n 100 -q 1 -w out.json
 ```
 which will output the particles for queried variables at each timestep, total computation time and dump all the particle information into out.json

+** Evaluation **
+Since we are approaching the challenge in Bayesian way, tasks of **reconstruction** (state estimation), **prediction** and **parameter estimation**are done simultaneously.
+The observations in bird_obs.blog span only the first 3 years (for dataset 2 and 3) whereas the queries are for 6 years.
+The parameter estimate at the end of the third year is also queried.

 *Prepared by* Yusuf Bugra Erol
 *Contact at* yusufbugraerol@berkeley.edu